tudace/tuda_latex_templates/README.md

 In case you don't have any installed TeX system the following links might be useful:
 - Windows/Linux https://tug.org/texlive/acquire-netinstall.html
 - MacTeX  http://tug.org/mactex/

+It's also possible to use the TUDa-CI-DEMO files as Overleaf-Templates on TUDa's own installation: https://sharelatex01.ca.hrz.tu-darmstadt.de/templates/all (requires TUDa Account)

 #### Remark on texlive packages provided by Linux/BSD package managers:
 In case you already use a texlive package of your OS TUDa-CI might not be included.
 Since it's a personal corporate design package you might need to install *texlive-full* to use it without further adjustments.
 These packages also will miss the logo and – this depends on your OS – the provided package might be outdated.
 In this case we recomment the setup using tlmgr (as described in the upper links).